whitneylosinski/MechaCar_Statistical_Analysis/README.md

 ![Linear Regression Screenshot](Results/Linear_Regression_Result.png)

 ## Summary Statistics on Suspension Coils
-The results of the summary statistics on suspension coils show that

-- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Looking at the summary statistics on the full dataset, it appears that the current manufacturing data meets the design specification with a variance of 62 psi.
+However, when looking at the summary statistics for each manugacturing lot, it is clear that Lots 1&2 meet the spec but Lot 3 exceeds the specification by 70 psi and consequently does not meet the specification.
+See the tables below.

 |Total Summary|Lot Summary|
 |:---:|:---:|